OSA413/typeorm-ultimate-test-suite/ultimate-test-suite/dml/select/README.md

 Query builder supports it

+Also try add WHERE conditiion for aliased field

 ## Condition from another query

 * [ ] Select * from ... where id = (Select ...)